tencentyun/qcloud-documents/product/视频服务/互动直播/客户端集成1/录制功能开发指南_en.md

-﻿Video recording feature is available as of ILVB SDK1.3.
+Video recording feature is available as of ILVB SDK1.3.
 Users can use this feature by calling relevant APIs.
 Recorded files are stored in VOD service provided by Tencent Cloud.
 Users can perform operations such as management, transcoding and distribution on these files using VOD console and APIs.

 You can use the recording feature only after the Tencent Cloud VOD service is activated.